Kathy McLain, Chairperson of the Board of Directors

 Chairman, Cosnolidated Minerals, Inc.

-Roman, affectionately known as "Millie", was born in New York City and raised in the South Bronx, New York.
-Roman attended Grace Dodge Vocational High School, graduated from Russell Sage College and majored in Sociology.
-Roman is certified as a Medicaid Provider Waiver Support Coordinator, Targeted Case Manager, and designated as a Victim Services Practitioner.
-Roman has worked in the field of Human Services for over 40 years in arenas that include emotionally disturbed & abused youth, the disabled, homeless mothers with children and families.
-Roman is currently a graduate student at The Springfield College in the School of Professional and Continuing Studies as an MBA candidate in Nonprofit Management & Leadership.
-Roman is a State Certified Notary Public and has performed numerous matrimonial ceremonies.
-In addition to being a skilled caretaker, Roman enjoys cooking, mentoring, and exercising an impressively wide array of skills for the good of others.
+Migdalia,affectionately known as "Millie", was born in New York City and raised in the South Bronx, New York.
+Migdalia attended Grace Dodge Vocational High School, graduated from Russell Sage College and majored in Sociology.
+Migdalia is certified as a Medicaid Provider Waiver Support Coordinator, Targeted Case Manager, and designated as a Victim Services Practitioner.
+Migdalia has worked in the field of Human Services for over 40 years in areas that include emotionally disturbed & abused youth, the disabled, homeless mothers with children and families.
+Migdalia recently received her MBA in Nonprofit Management & Leadership from The Springfield College in the School of Professional and Continuing Studies.
+Migdalia is a State Certified Notary Public.
+In addition to being a skilled caretaker, Migdalia enjoys cooking, mentoring, and exercising an impressively wide array of skills for the good of others.

 Contact Millie at:firstname.lastname@example.org